ElectricRCAircraftGuy/glances_wiki/Study:-add-remote-monitoring-(client-server).md

 The PCB @ or name is displayed in the footer of the PCA Glances screen

 The PCA @ or name is displayed in the header of the PCB Glances screen

+# Todo

+Change the glancesStats class and add a method:

+   def getAll(self):
+        return < All the monitoring varaible in 1 buffer >